Climate and Average Weather Year Round in Nassau Bahamas

-The hot season lasts for 3.8 months, from June 11 to October 4, with an average daily high temperature above 87°F. The hottest day of the year is August 5, with an average high of 90°F and low of 79°F.
+The hot season lasts for 3.8 months, from June 11 to October 3, with an average daily high temperature above 87°F. The hottest month of the year in Nassau is August, with an average high of 90°F and low of 79°F.

-The cool season lasts for 3.5 months, from December 6 to March 21, with an average daily high temperature below 80°F. The coldest day of the year is January 29, with an average low of 66°F and high of 77°F.
+The cool season lasts for 3.5 months, from December 6 to March 21, with an average daily high temperature below 80°F. The coldest month of the year in Nassau is January, with an average low of 67°F and high of 77°F.